-By 1920, she had opened an office in New York City, where she hired graduates of the Lowthorpe School of Landscape Architecture.
+By 1920 she had opened an office in New York City, where she hired graduates of the Lowthorpe School of Landscape Architecture.
 Her most noted gardens are Longue Vue Gardens in New Orleans, the Cummer Estate (now the Cummer Museum of Art and Gardens in Jacksonville, Florida), and Stan Hywet Hall in Akron, Ohio, the latter where she was recommended by Warren H. Manning.
-Among her rare commercial projects are Lake Shore Boulevard, Grosse Point, Michigan and Aetna Life, Hartford, Connecticut.
+Among her rare commercial projects are Lake Shore Boulevard in Grosse Point, Michigan, and the Aetna Life project in Hartford, Connecticut.

 By Judith B. Tankard